GoogleCloudPlatform/compute-cassandra-python/README.md

 nodes possess the marker file, the script continues.
 1. Next, each node needs a few of its Cassandra configuration files updated.
 The script selects one node from each zone to act as a SEED node.
-Each nodes `/etc/cassandra/cassandra.yaml` file is updated with the IP addresses of the SEED nodes.
+Each node's `/etc/cassandra/cassandra.yaml` file is updated with the IP addresses of the SEED nodes.
 1. This guide uses mutliple zones and therefore a custom PropertyFileSnitch is generated with the IP addressess of all nodes in the cluster.
 This data is written to each node's `/etc/cassandra/cassandra-topology.properties` file.
-1. There is a final pass through each node to ensure that it's running Java 7 and has appropriate entries in the Cassandra config files.
 1. Next, the Cassandra service is started on the two SEED nodes.
 In the example above, this was `cassnode-b-2` and `cassnode-a-0` which were randomly chosen.
-The remaining non-SEED nodes are then brought up also.
+The remaining non-SEED nodes are then also brought up.
 1. Finally, the script pauses for a minute to ensure all nodes have had a chance to discover each other and exchange data via the gossip protocol.
 To verify that the Cassandra cluster is actually running, the `nodetool status` command is run against a random node in the cluster.
-Ideally, you will see an entry for all nodes in the cluster.
+Ideally, you will see an entry for all 6 nodes in the cluster, 3 per zone.

 ## Destroying the cluster